 Due to the low-temperature heating systems in cases C and D with lower maximum heating capacity, the heating up timespan from the lower temperature setpoint of 19°C up to 22°C usually takes much longer.
 Also, the sluggishness of low temperature heating systems and modern PI controllers slow down the heating-up timespan.
 This timespan to reach the original temperature setpoint of 22°C again is referred to as the "response time of the heating system" in Figure 6.10.
 It is heavily dependent on the capacity and the control strategy of the heating system and much more difficult to assume in general than the cooling-down period, which is more related to the physical properties of a building.
-Figure 6.10 combines the load duration curves of the case studies showing the potential of shiftable domestic heating load over time for the cooling-down timespan on the right side (delayed operation) with an average predicted heating-up timespan (response) after the thermal load shifting operation on the left side.
-Also, we can see in Figure 6.10 that from the end of the load shifting period till the heating system reaches the 22°C setpoint temperature again, there is an increase in heating demand since extra power is needed.
+Figure 6.10 combines the load duration curves of the case studies showing the potential of shiftable domestic heating load over time for the cooling-down timespan on the right side (delayed operation) with an average predicted heating-up timespan (response) after the thermal load shifting period till the heating system reaches the 22°C setpoint temperature again, there is an increase in heating demand since extra power is needed.
 Old, poorly insulated buildings with slightly oversized heating capacities, can react more quickly and reach the upper setpoint temperature relatively quickly.

-Figure 6.10 Rebound effect of shiftable domestic heating loads over time delayed operation ($\Delta t1 - right$) and response ($\Delta t2 - left$).
+Figure 6.10 Rebound effect of shiftable domestic heating loads over time delayed operation (Δ t1 - right) and response (Δ t2 - left).